Cosmological perturbations and gravitational waves in the general Einstein-vector theory: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Shan-Ping Wu for useful discussions.
-This work is supported in part by the National Key Research and Development Program of China (Grant No. 2021YFC2203003), the National Natural Science Foundation of China (Grants No. 12475056, No. 123B2074, and No. 12247101), Gansu Province's Top Leading Talent Support Plan, the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2025-jdzx07), the Natural Science Foundation of Gansu Province (No. 22JR5RA389 and No. 25JRRA799), and the 111 Project (Grant No. B20063).
+This work is supported in part by the National Key Research and Development Program of China (Grant No. 2021YFC2203003), the National Natural Science Foundation of China (Grants No. 12475056, No. 123B2074, and No. 12247101), Gansu Province's Top Leading Talent Support Plan, the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2025-jdzx07), the Natural Science Foundation of Gansu Province (No. 22JR5RA389 and No. 25JRRA799), the 111 Project (Grant No. B20063), {and the Department of Education of Gansu Province: Outstanding Graduate ``Innovation Star” Project (Grant No. 2026CXZX-044)}.